budinugroho15/kimiafarma-bigdata-analytics-internship/README.md

 # 📊 Kimia Farma Performance Analytics

-This project is part of the **Project-Based Internship: Big Data Analytics at Kimia Farma** through **Rakamin Academy**.
+This project is part of the **Project-Based Internship: Big Data Analytics at Kimia Farma**, conducted through **Rakamin Academy**.
-The objective of this project is to analyze Kimia Farma's business performance based on transaction data from **2020–2023** using **BigQuery** and **Google Looker Studio**.
+The goal of this project is to analyze **Kimia Farma’s business performance (2020–2023)** using **Google BigQuery** and **Google Looker Studio** to generate data-driven insights that support strategic decision-making.

 ---

 ## 🏢 About Kimia Farma

-**Kimia Farma** is the first pharmaceutical company in Indonesia, established by the Dutch East Indies Government in 1817 under the name *NV Chemicalien Handle Rathkamp & Co.*
+**Kimia Farma** is Indonesia’s first pharmaceutical company, founded by the Dutch East Indies Government in 1817 under the name *NV Chemicalien Handle Rathkamp & Co.*
-In 1958, the Indonesian government nationalized Dutch pharmaceutical companies into **Perusahaan Negara Farmasi Bhinneka Kimia Farma**.
+In 1958, the Indonesian government nationalized several Dutch pharmaceutical companies into **Perusahaan Negara Farmasi Bhinneka Kimia Farma**.
-On August 16, 1971, the legal entity was changed to **PT Kimia Farma (Persero)**, which remains one of the key players in the national pharmaceutical industry.
+On August 16, 1971, it became **PT Kimia Farma (Persero)**, which continues to be a major player in Indonesia’s pharmaceutical industry.

 ---

 ## 🎯 Project Description

-This project focuses on analyzing Kimia Farma's business data to assess sales performance, branch distribution, and customer satisfaction based on transaction data available in **Google BigQuery**.
+This project focuses on analyzing Kimia Farma’s transactional data to evaluate sales performance, branch distribution, and customer satisfaction.
-The dataset includes transaction, product, customer, and branch rating information from **2020 to 2023**.
+The dataset includes transaction, product, customer, and branch rating data from **2020 to 2023**, stored and processed in **Google BigQuery**.

-### Problem Statement
+### Problem Statements
-1. What is the sales trend of Kimia Farma from 2020–2023?
+1. What are the sales trends of Kimia Farma from 2020–2023?
-2. Which provinces contribute the most to sales?
+2. Which provinces contribute the most to sales performance?
-3. Is there a correlation between branch ratings and transaction ratings?
+3. Is there a relationship between branch ratings and transaction ratings?

 ---

-## 🧩 Tools & Technology
+## 🧩 Tools & Technologies
-- **BigQuery** – for data processing and SQL queries
+- **Google BigQuery** – Data processing and SQL querying
-- **Google Looker Studio** – for visualization and dashboarding
+- **Google Looker Studio** – Data visualization and dashboarding
-- **Excel** – for data validation and initial aggregation
+- **Microsoft Excel** – Data validation and initial aggregation

 ---